How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Model Overview

+If the core is able to reach a mass such that $St = 10^{-2}$ particles can be captured through pebble accretion processes, growth becomes extremely fast and the planet reaches masses that are more than sufficient to trigger runaway gas accretion.
+If the planet is unable to reach this point, however, planetary growth stalls at low mass.
+We note that in the inner regions of planetary systems, once planetesimals with $St \gg 1$ are present (see e.g. \citealt{cy10} for a review of the ``meter-size barrier"), growth via gravitational focusing even without the assistance by gas may prevent protoplanets from stalling at masses low enough to avoid pebble accretion (see e.g. \citealt{gold}).

 This discussion, however, neglects the effect of the growing planet's atmosphere on accretion.
 As discussed in \citetalias{rmp_2018}, as the planet grows it will accrete an atmosphere from the protoplanetary disk.
 Interior to the planet's atmosphere, the gas is static \footnote{Note that recent work by \citet{osk_2015} and \citet{cmk_2017} has shown that protoplanetary atmospheres may actually interact with the gas disk down to some scale, causing the atmosphere of planet's to be ``recycled".
-In Section \ref{atm} we give an order of magnitude calculate that demonstrates that the atmospheres of planets undergoing pebble accretion should be able to repel atmospheric flows at a scale comparable to $R_B$}, with a density profile that rises steeply from its nebular value.
+In Section \ref{atm} we give an order of magnitude calculate that demonstrates that the atmospheres of sub-thermal planets undergoing pebble accretion should be able to repel atmospheric flows at a scale comparable to $R_\mathrm{B}$}, with a density profile that rises steeply from its nebular value.
 Because of this, the planet's atmosphere will block the flow of nebular gas, causing the gas to flow around the planet's atmosphere (e.g. \citealt{ormel_flows}).
 Because of this alteration in flow pattern, particles that couple strongly to the nebular gas may flow around the core's atmosphere without being accreted.
-In order to determine whether particles of a given size will be diverted by the core's alteration of the gas flow, there are two criteria that must be met: 1. the maximum impact parameter for accretion for particles of this size must be smaller than the scale of the core's alteration of the gas flow, and 2. the time for the particle to respond to change in gas direction must be shorter than the interaction timescale between the particle and the core.
-The scale of the core's alteration of the gas flow is given by the core's Bondi radius, which is twice the length scale at which the escape velocity from the planet is equal to the local sound speed $c_s$
+In order to determine whether particles of a given size will be diverted by the core's alteration of the gas flow, there are two criteria that must be met: 1. the maximum pebble accretion impact parameter for particles of this size must be smaller than the scale of the core's alteration of the gas flow, and 2. the time for the particle to respond to change in gas direction must be shorter than the interaction timescale between the particle and the core.

+The scale of the core's alteration of the gas flow is given by the core's Bondi radius, which is roughly the length scale at which the escape velocity from the planet is equal to the local sound speed $c_\mathrm{s}$: